 The Taubman Museum of Art is part of the lively metro mountain mix of arts, culture and outdoor fun in the heart of downtown Roanoke, Virginia.

 Featuring a broad sampling that includes paintings, sculpture, prints, photographs, drawings, and glass, Outside Eyes focuses on artists who came to the forefront between the 19th century and today, a particularly dynamic period in art being made worldwide.
 The exhibition brings together over fifty works by such renowned American artists as Norman Rockwell, John Singer Sargent, Thomas Hart Benton, George Inness, and William Bradford as well as contemporary artists such as Rosemary Laing and Binh Danh alongside regional luminaries Pierre Daura, E. Antoinette Hale, Betty Branch, Gerald Donato, and Glen McClure.
-A free to use audio tour is available through this exhibit; ask for details at the front desk!
+A free to use audio tour is available through this exhibit; check it out below!
 Feature photo: John Singer Sargent, Portrait of Norah Gribble, 1888.

 Outside Eyes: New Perspectives on the Collection is curated by Amy G. Moorefield, Deputy Director of Exhibitions and Collections with assistance from Mary LaGue, Registrar and is on view from October 13, 2017 - December 27, 2020 in the American Art Gallery and the Susan Macdowell Eakins and Thomas Eakins Gallery.
 Outside Eyes: New Perspectives on the Collection is generously supported in part by: First Citizens Bank.